All blog posts

 Here is something most Synthesia reviews will not tell you: AI avatars are only one type of video content, and for many common use cases, they are the wrong choice.

 Product demos and software walkthroughs need to show real screens, real clicks, and real workflows.
 An AI avatar talking over static screenshots does not cut it.
 Your audience wants to see the actual product in action.
-For this, a screen recording tool like VibrantSnap produces better results in less time.
+For this, a screen recording tool like Vibrantsnap produces better results in less time.
 You record your screen in 4K at 120fps, the AI auto-edits the footage, and you can embed CTAs directly in the video.
 No script writing.
 No rendering wait.
 No uncanny valley.

 Customer testimonials and founder updates need authenticity.
 Viewers can tell when a real person is speaking versus an AI avatar reading a script.
 Trust signals matter.
 A quick screen recording or webcam capture, polished with one-click editing, often outperforms a perfectly rendered avatar video in engagement metrics.